Access your personal information held by the police

 If we decline your request to access personal information

-- the release of information could lead to the identification of another individual to whom we have a duty of confidence.
+- where the release of information could lead to the identification of another individual to whom we have a duty of confidence.
 This may be where our recorded information involves more than one individual, for example a crime report identifying both a victim and a suspect or offender.
 An offender will not normally be given personal details of victims and vice versa.

 Your personal information rights

-- a description of your personal information
+- a description of the personal data in question

 Claim compensation for breach of data protection

-See section 13 of the Data Protection Act for more information.
+See section 169 of the Data Protection Act 2018, for more information.

+Data protection requests should be sent to the Information Rights Unit.
 The Information Rights Office can be contacted via the following details;

-- Bedfordshire Police HQ,
+Bedfordshire Police HQ

-01234 842547 - telephone lines are open between 10am and 2pm and messages will be picked up outside of these working hours.
+01234 842547 - telephone lines are open between 10am and 2pm and messages will be picked up outside of these hours.